cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 ```

 The `ripple` function has been added in the Compose 1.7 version of the Material3 library.
 We try to call it.
-If the function does not actually exist at runtime, that means we're running in a Compose 1.6 environment.
+If the function does not actually exist at runtime, an error is thrown.
+We can catch it and derive that we're running in a Compose 1.6 environment.

 Goal achieved!
 Now we just need to import this value inside `compose-compat-on16`'s `ModalBottomSheetCompat.kt`.